RyanT5/yl-training/content/post/mission1.md

 - badges/awards worked towards
 - self evaluation of how it went

 Once you have done this for all three, you can upload the evidence through OSM.
+If you don't know your OSM login details, your parents/carers may have them.
+Otherwise [contact](/contact) the YL training team for support.

+Once you are logged in:

 1. Click on the "Badges" tab on the left side
 2. Click on the "Young Leader Mission 1" badge in "Challenge Badges"